Neural Contextual Bandits without Regret: Acknowledgments

 This research was supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program grant agreement no. 815943.
-We thank Guillaume Wang, Johannes Kirschner, and Ya-Ping Hsieh for their valuable comments and feedback.
+Moreover, we thank Guillaume Wang, Johannes Kirschner, Ya-Ping Hsieh, and Ilija Bogunovic for their valuable comments and feedback.